jdm080/Guild-Wars-Live-Split-Setup-Files/README.md

 <img width="329" height="311" alt="image" src="https://github.com/user-attachments/assets/7b78607c-042c-4de3-8d4e-8c17d829cfc4" />

 Now we will add the .asl to the split the same way we did to the layout.
-Right Click Live Splits-->Edit Splits--> From here you'll see either
+Right click Live Splits-->Edit Splits--> From here you'll see either

 <img width="91" height="33" alt="image" src="https://github.com/user-attachments/assets/5b445955-1579-40c0-bb3f-9f72490a31da" /> or <img width="168" height="42" alt="image" src="https://github.com/user-attachments/assets/a8d0b4d7-3536-4c20-8f31-f7e6284d96fe" />

 Click Activate-->settings or just settings if already activated.
 Once again we'll we will browse to the same .asl file in EXP Tracker folder.

+Match your splits and settings together so it transitions correctly.
 Refer back to the chart above to match the loaded split with the correct settings!

 Here is the LDOA_only split as an example.
 So timer starts and you are level 1, once you hit lvl 2 the split moves to the level 3 split.